awsdocs/nice-dcv-user-guide/doc_source/using-print.md

 # Printing<a name="using-print"></a>

-NICE DCV enables you to print content from a NICE DCV session hosted on a Windows NICE DCV server only\.
-The available printing devices depend on the client you're using\.
+You can use NICE DCV to print content from a NICE DCV session that's hosted on a Windows NICE DCV server only\.
+The available printing devices depend on the client that you're using\.
-+ **Windows client** — You can print to the physical printer connected to your client computer, or you can print to a `.PDF` document using the NICE DCV virtual printer\.
++ **Windows client** — You can print to the physical printer that's connected to your client computer\.
+Or, you can print to a `.PDF` document that uses the NICE DCV virtual printer\.
 + **Linux client** and **macOS client** — You can print to a `.PDF` document using the NICE DCV virtual printer\.
 + **Web browser client**
   + Google Chrome, Mozilla Firefox, or Apple Safari — You can print to a `.PDF` document using the NICE DCV virtual printer\.